Carriage Services (CSV)

 Underperform

-Carriage Services doesn’t excite us.
+Carriage Services is up against the odds.
 Its sales have underperformed and its low returns on capital show it has few growth opportunities.
 StockStory Analyst Team

 2. Summary